SemShareKV: Efficient KVCache Sharing for Semantically Similar Prompts via Token-Level LSH Matching: Methodology

 \item \textbf{Retention Strategy (Insights 1 \& 3):} Preserve more tokens in shallow layers while evicting tokens from deeper layers, optimizing memory usage without significant accuracy degradation. \end{itemize} SemShareKV stores received prompts and their corresponding contextualized E caches in CPU memory.
 When the LLM receives a new prompt as the target prompt, it retrieves a reference prompt by computing an LSH-distance-based similarity score between the target’s contextualized E cache and all stored E caches.
 The reference prompt with the highest similarity is then loaded onto the GPU along with its corresponding KV cache for reuse.

 Once a reference prompt is retrieved, SemShareKV first applies RoPE to the E caches of both the target and reference prompts.
-Then it uses Locality-Sensitive Hashing (LSH) to match each token in the target prompt to its most similar tokens in the reference prompt.
-Based on these LSH mappings, the precomputed KVCache of the reference promptrompt is rearranged token by token and injected into LLM transformer layers.
+Then it uses LSH to match each token in the target prompt to its most similar tokens in the reference prompt.
+Based on these LSH mappings, the precomputed KV cache of the reference prompt is rearranged token by token and injected into LLM transformer layers.
 On the first transformer layer, all tokens undergo full recomputation.
-The recomputed outputs are compared with the rearranged cache values via L2 norm, identifying high-deviation tokens for prioritized recomputation in subsequent layers.
-Simultaneously, the system evicts tokens with the lowest attention scores from recent computations, optimizing KVCache memory usage dynamically.
+The recomputed outputs are compared with the rearranged cache values via $L_2$ norm, identifying high-deviation tokens for prioritized recomputation in subsequent layers.
+Simultaneously, the system evicts tokens with the lowest attention scores from recent computations, optimizing KV cache memory usage dynamically.